‘Queen Of Curves’ Abigail Ratchford Sizzles In Risque Halloween Costumes

 In the first image, Abigail dressed as Snow White.
 She posed, holding a full length mirror, in a blue bra and a lacy yellow thong.
 Her ample cleavage and perky derriere were on full display in the skimpy costume.
 The stunner paired the look with red sleeves and a matching bow in her raven hair.

-Abigail appears to enjoy dressing as a princess from a Disney franchise, as the following picture shows Abigail flaunting her flawless physique in a Leia Organa costume.
+Abigail appears to enjoy dressing up as Disney princesses, as the following picture shows Abigail flaunting her flawless physique in a Leia Organa costume.

 The last two photos were the most revealing of the bunch.
 Abigail’s risque bunny costume featured a latex mask and a pair of barely-there underwear.
 Likewise, the model looked red-hot in her devil costume.
-She wore a skimpy red lace bodysuit and a horned headpiece.
+She wore a skimpy red lace bodysuit and a horned headpiece in this latter image.

 In the comments section, Abigail asked her fans which costume they liked the most.